Got a question about Newcastle? Let us help…!

 There are plenty of great spots to eat and drink in Newcastle.
-Darby Street has a cool, relaxed vibe and is home to some superb restaurants and bars.
+Darby Street in Cooks Hill has a cool, relaxed vibe and is home to some superb restaurants and bars.
+Beaumont Street in Hamilton is one of Newcastle's most vibrant 'eat streets' with its eclectic mix of sidewalk cafes, restaurants and thriving pub scene.
 If dinner and drinks with accompanying water views is more your thing, head to Honeysuckle.
 There’s also an awesome array of venues around the city centre.
 Take your pick, or check out our eat + drink section.

 Newcastle has a great nightlife.
 There are plenty of bars and clubs in the city centre, Honeysuckle offers a stunning waterfront dining and bar experience, while Darby Street has a number of uber-cool places to explore.
 For more information, check out our Newcastle After Dark guide!

 For trendy independent shops, head to Darby Street – there’s an eclectic mix of retailers and products that will have you reaching for the plastic.
 Alternatively, Newcastle’s home to an array of markets every weekend, where you’ll find the city’s creatives selling some wonderful, unique products.

 If you love to run, you’ll love Newcastle.
 It’s the perfect way to explore the city.

 From running along the beaches (if your calves can stand it!) to jogging along Bathers Way; there’s a run for everyone.
 Every Saturday morning, three Park Runs are held in the city, at Carrington, Cook’s Hill and Blackbutt Reserve, while each April the NewRun takes place.
 There are also several triathlon and trail running events throughout the year.